stdarg/sprintf.js/README.md

 Capabilities
 ============

-This library does provide an almost complete reimplementation of the sprintf and printf functions from the standard C library.
-All options from the C format strings are valid, however where there is no corresponding functionality in JavaScript, there is no corresponding functionlaity in sprintf.js (it's not error, but there is no functionality).
+This library provides an almost complete implementation of the sprintf and printf functions from the standard C library.
+All options from the C format strings are valid, however where there is no corresponding functionality in JavaScript, nothing happens - it's not error, but there is no functionality.

 The format string is of the form: